-The Centre for Ethics at the University of Toronto is an interdisciplinary centre aimed at advancing research and teaching in the field of ethics, broadly defined.
-The Centre seeks to bring together the theoretical and practical knowledge of diverse scholars, students, public servants and social leaders in order to increase understanding of the ethical dimensions of individual, social, and political life.
+The Centre for Ethics (C4E) at the University of Toronto is an interdisciplinary centre aimed at advancing research and teaching in the field of ethics, broadly defined.
+The C4E seeks to bring together the theoretical and practical knowledge of diverse scholars, students, public servants and social leaders in order to increase understanding of the ethical dimensions of individual, social, and political life.

-The Centre for Ethics Graduate Associates meetings provide a forum for graduate students to engage in interdisciplinary discussions of a wide variety of texts, as well as the opportunity to workshop their own writings in a friendly environment of peers.
-Presenters will benefit from the comments of a discussant (a fellow Associate, preferably drawn from outside the presenter’s own discipline), as well as a general discussion of the work presented.
+Each year, the C4E is home to a group of Graduate Associates: students from a variety of programs and disciplines who meet regularly (typically once per month) to explore ethical questions and to learn from each other’s perspectives.
+Over the course of these meetings, each Graduate Associate is encouraged to either suggest a reading for group discussion or present their own writings.
+Presenters will benefit from the comments of a discussant (a fellow Associate, preferably drawn from outside the presenter’s own discipline), as well as a general discussion in a friendly environment of peers.
 Students in early stages of their work are especially encouraged to present working papers in this forum.

 Graduate Associates are also expected to participate regularly in other C4E activities, which include seminars, work-in-progress lunches, conferences, lectures, forums, and film series.
 In return, Graduate Associates are provided with unique opportunities to interact with visiting scholars and other members of the C4E community, including its faculty associates.
 If Graduate Associates have ideas for activities or events that are related to the Centre’s mission, the Centre’s Director, Professor Markus Dubber, can help bring these ideas to fruition.